Chart Color Schemes

 Health performance in Park Ridge South is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Park Ridge South faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across the board but to a considerably higher degree among older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~807 people), compared to 55.8% across Greater Brisbane and the national average of 55.7%.
+Park Ridge South faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age groups but more so among older cohorts.
+Private health cover is very low at approximately 47% of the total population, around 808 people, compared to 55.8% in Greater Brisbane and a national average of 55.7%.

-The most common medical conditions are arthritis and asthma, impacting 10.4 and 7.8% of residents respectively, while 65.5% declared themselves completely clear of medical ailments compared to 69.2% across Greater Brisbane.
-Working-age residents show above average prevalence of chronic health conditions.
-The area has 20.1% of residents aged 65 and over (344 people), which is higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.
+The most common medical conditions are arthritis (10.4%) and asthma (7.8%).
+Approximately 65.5% of residents claim to be completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age residents show a higher than average prevalence of chronic health conditions.
+The area has 19.9% of residents aged 65 and over (341 people), which is higher than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health